404src/exocore/_articles/ccna-summary.md

 ### 3.1.c Network mask
 ### 3.1.d Next Hop
 ### 3.1.e Administrative distance
+In most cases a company will only use a single IGP, usually OSPF or EIGRP.
+However, in some rare cases they might use two.
+For example, if two companies connect their networks to share information, two different routing protocols might be in use.
+Metric is used to compare routes learned via the same routing protocol.
+Different routing protocls use different metrics, so they cannot be compared.
+Instead, the AD (Administrative Distance) is used to determine which routing protocol is preferred.
+A lower AD is preferred, and indicates that the routing protocol is considered more trustworthy (more likely to select good routes).

+picture --------------
 ### 3.1.f Metric
+A router's route table contains the best route to each destination network it knows about.
+If a router using a dynamic routing protocol learns two different routes to the same destination, how does it determine which is 'best'?
+It uses the metric value of the routes to dtermine which is best.
+A lower metric = better.
+Each routing protocol uses a different metric to determine which route is best.
+If a router learns two (or more) routes via the same routing protocol to the same destination (same network address, same subnet mask) with the same metric, both will be added to the routing table.
+Traffic will be load-balanced over both routes.
+ECMP (Equal Cost Multi-Path)

+picture --------------
 ### 3.1.g Gateway of last resort

 ## 3.2 Determine how a router makes a forwarding decision by default